ibm-cloud-docs/vpc/about-confidential-computing.md

 You can use [Terraform](/docs/vpc?topic=vpc-terraform-for-hyper-protect-virtual-servers-for-vpc) to automate operations with {{site.data.keyword.hpvs}} for VPC.

 You can use your {{site.data.keyword.hpvs}} for VPC instance in **private-only** network configurations, in which the VPC doesn't have a public gateway and the virtual server instance doesn't have a floating IP.
 You can connect to private endpoints of other services, including container registry and [IBM Log Analysis](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).
 The prerequisite is to have a DNS server attached to your virtual server instance.
 You don't need to do any additional configurations.

+**Deprecated**: As of 28 March 2024, the IBM Log Analysis and IBM Cloud Activity Tracker services are deprecated and will no longer be supported as of 30 March 2025.
+Customers will need to migrate to IBM Cloud Logs, which replaces these two services, prior to 30 March 2025.
+IBM Cloud Logs will become generally available during the summer of 2024 in Frankfurt and Madrid with day-one support for EU-managed controls.
+The service will continue its worldwide multizone region (MZR) roll-out through 3Q2024.
+For information about IBM Cloud Logs, see the [IBM Cloud Logs documentation](https://cloud.ibm.com/docs/cloud-logs).

 ## Recovering or upgrading a {{site.data.keyword.hpvs}} for VPC instance by using {{site.data.keyword.vpc_short}} Snapshots.
 {: #recover-upgrade-hyper-protect-virtual-servers-for-vpc-using-snapshots}